reedjosh/function-extra-resources/README.md

 ...

+# Local dev.

+For now I'm just using air.

+I run `~/go/bin/air -- --insecure --debug --address localhost:9443`.

+In this manner I get autoreload.

+I then run `./run.sh` to run the function.

+..
+..
+..
+..
+..
+..
+..
+Below here is template generated docs.
+..
+..
+..
+..
+..
+..
+..

 To learn how to use this template:

 * [Follow the guide to writing a composition function in Go][function guide]